EcoPark Economic Impact Estimate

 Estimated Costs

-Transforming the 100-acre site is projected to cost $300-$400 million, including:
+Transforming the approximately 100-acre San Francisco Zoo site into EcoPark SF is projected to cost $300–$400 million, including:

-• Demolition and site cleanup.
+• Demolition of obsolete structures and site remediation

-• Rewilding and native habitat restoration.
+• Rewilding, dune systems, wetlands, and native habitat restoration

-• Paths, solar systems, and other infrastructure.
+• Paths, utilities, renewable energy systems, and visitor infrastructure